MISSION OPPORTUNITIES CALENDAR 2019

-Current 2018 House Build is in Culver City beginning Saturday, August 25 and will continue the last Saturday of each month, for approximately five months.
+Check for 2019 Build dates and location.
 Registration must be done prior to arrival on the site.
-Remaining 2018 dates for St. Peter’s are: 11/17, & 12/22 Habitat will provide: Hard hats ,tools, water, gloves, and sun screen.
+Habitat will provide: Hard hats ,tools, water, gloves, and sun screen.
 NO construction experience needed only the willingness to help.
 What to wear: You must wear closed toe shoes and long pants (Sun glasses are highly recommended) or you cannot go into the site.
 Time: Meet at church at 8am..back no later than 4:30pm.
 You must be at least 18 years old to participate.
-For questions and more information contact: Bill Weisinger at email@example.com
+For questions and more information contact: Bill Weisinger at firstname.lastname@example.org

 prayer shawl ministry

 The Prayer Shawl Ministry creates beautifully crocheted or knitted handwork (shawl, lap robe, cap, or start) to people in need of a tangible demonstration of God's love.

 Meetings: First Thursdays of each month at 9:30AM in the Fireside Room at St. Peter's.

 Neighbor to Neighbor

 Help provide dinner service to the hungry, needy & homeless of the Southbay on the 5th Thursday of a month, whenever they occur.
 Meal prep and service for about 75 at Journey South Bay Church in Redondo Beach.
 5:00PM-8:00PM (Dinner served at 6:30PM Sharp).
 For the next dinner dates please contact Marie below OR ACCESS THE MISSION OPPORTUNITIES CALENDAR 2018 AT THE TOP OF THIS PAGE.

 Contact: Marie Chura for additional information at firstname.lastname@example.org